 Genre: Historical romance

-This started out a bit dull and I was rather hesitant to like the book – because of the setting and the inherit power structures of any relationship that could come out of that setting.
+This started out a bit dull and I was rather hesitant to like the book – because of the setting and the inherent power structures of any relationship that could come out of that setting.

 “He was left wondering whether she’d only accompanied him because he was noble-born and wealthy enough that she was obligated to defer to him.”